Karlobyo/leukemic_cell_detective_project/README.md

 Public link:
 https://karlobyo-leukemic-cell-leukemic-detwebinterfaceapp-cloud-3tpp43.streamlit.app/

-Would you like to try and run the app locally from your machine? clone the repo from your terminal > git clone https://github.com/Karlobyo/leukemic_cell_detective_project.git
+Would you like to try and run the app locally from your machine?
+Clone the repo from your terminal > git clone https://github.com/Karlobyo/leukemic_cell_detective_project.git

 once you are in the webinterface directory run streamlit run app_local.py > there it goes!